Skip to main content ↓

 2. To inspire your customers to use your product

-Okay, so the customers know what you are all about, they are aware of your rad new features but it does not mean that they will actually buy your product.
+Okay, so the customers know what you are all about, they are aware of your rad new features—but it does not mean that they will actually buy your product.
 So just like B2C, these days B2B businesses aim to motivate their customers with the richness of their product—that extra oomph that marries the tangible with the intangible.
 Such videos inspire customers to explore the product and expand their own creativity in the process.

 Adobe does this in the “Create What’s True To You” video by taking us into the enchanting mind of Billie Eilish.
-The narration, spun around several “what if” scenarios, lends the perfect opportunity to Adobe to show off what their tools can do.
-Of course the graphics and visual design are top-notch, what else can be expected from a brand that stands for it, right?
+The narration, spun around several “what if” scenarios, lends the perfect opportunity to Adobe to show off what its tools can do.
+Of course, the graphics and visual design are top-notch, what else can be expected from a brand that stands for it, right?
 And the choice of Billie Eilish—creative, quirky, full-of-surprises, authentic—gels in very well with the “Create What’s True To You” theme of the video.

 3. To introduce new features or services from your brand

 As a B2B enterprise, innovation is part of your everyday life.
 Your brand keeps getting enhanced with new products and features.
 And you need to announce it to the world.
-While you could do it via traditional mediums like blogs, newsletters, etc, you can give them extra leverage by making a video around it.
+While you could do it via traditional mediums like blogs, newsletters, etc., you can give them extra leverage by making a video around it.

 Such videos need not be lengthy, as most of your target audience already knows your product, you could choose to do a video just around the new feature or service you are putting out into the world.